hashicorp/terraform-getting-started-gcp-cloud-shell/README.md

-# Terraform GSG on GCP with Cloud Shell
+# Terraform Getting Started Guide on GCP with Cloud Shell

 A Getting Started Tutorial for Terraform and Google Cloud Platform, using Google's interactive [Cloud Shell](https://cloud.google.com/shell/).